Practice Profile

 • Drafting a skeleton argument in relation to a challenge to the Government’s approval of proposals for a long-distance footpath

-• Preparing research notes on the amended duties in respect of Protected Landscapes introduced by s.245 of the Levelling Up and Regeneration Act 2023
+• Duties in respect of Protected Landscapes introduced by s.245 of the Levelling Up and Regeneration Act 2023

 Jeffrey’s experience in major infrastructure projects includes: